Whitey Bulger: World Jai Alai

-Following Callahan's death, the Winter Hill Gang learned that Callahan had secret bank accounts in Switzerland worth up to $600,000.
-Bulger summoned Callahan's business partner, Michael Solimando, to a meeting at Triple O's where he told Solimando that he was now responsible for a fictitious debt that Callahan had purportedly owed him.
-Bulger threatened Solimando, a bodybuilder, with a replica Thompson submachine gun and said: "Your muscles aren't going to do you any good now".
-After flying to Switzerland and emptying Callahan's accounts, Solimando delivered $480,000 to the Winter Hill Gang, which was divided among the gang's members in shares of $60,000.
+Following Callahan's death, the Winter Hill Gang learned that he had secret bank accounts in Switzerland worth up to $600,000.
+Michael Solimando, Callahan's business partner, was summoned to Triple O's and told by Bulger that he was now responsible for a fictitious debt that Callahan had purportedly owed him.
+Bulger threatened Solimando, a bodybuilder, with a replica Thompson submachine gun and said: "Your muscles aren't going to do you any good now."
+After flying to Switzerland and emptying Callahan's accounts, Solimando delivered $480,000 to the Winter Hill Gang, which was divided among Bulger's crew in shares of $60,000.

-At the request of state and local law enforcement in Oklahoma and Florida investigating the murders of Wheeler and Callahan, Bulger and Flemmi were interviewed by two Boston FBI agents, Gerald Montanari and Brendan Cleary, on November 2, 1983.
-The interview was arranged by Connolly and conducted in the back room of a South Boston club owned by Bulger.
+At the request of Oklahoma and Florida authorities investigating the murders of Wheeler and Callahan, Bulger and Flemmi were interviewed by two Boston FBI agents, Gerald Montanari and Brendan Cleary, on November 2, 1983.
+The interview was arranged by Connolly and conducted in the backroom of a South Boston club owned by Bulger.
 Bulger and Flemmi only agreed to be interviewed under the condition that they were interviewed together, and both refused to take a polygraph test.
 Bulger told the agents that, although he and Flemmi would not usually agree to meet with law enforcement agents about any crime, they had agreed to the meeting because Wheeler was a "legitimate guy" and they wanted to refute the allegations against them.
 Bulger and Flemmi were photographed in December 1983 after being subpoenaed by a federal grand jury.
 They wore suits for the photographs on the instruction of Connolly, who told them wearing suits rather than street clothes would make them look more like businessmen and less like criminals.
 When the photographs were shown to eyewitnesses in the Wheeler murder, neither man was identified.
 The investigation into the murders ultimately wound down in 1985 with no indictments.